aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/workbook/_index.md

 **Returns**

-MemoryStream object which contains an Excel file.
+MemoryStream object which contains an xls Excel file.

 **Remarks**